Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Chambolle--Pock and the Douglas--Rachford Algorithms

-We can remark that $\tau$ should not be chosen as large as possible in the Douglas--Rachford algorithm or the ADMM: we see in the primal--dual inclusions \eqref{var_inclusioncpa1} and \eqref{var_inclusioncpa2} that the antagonistic values $\tau$ and $1/\tau$ control the primal and dual updates.
-So there is a tradeoff to achieve in the choice of $\tau$.
-We insist on the fact that the Douglas--Rachford algorithm and the ADMM are primal--dual algorithms: it is equivalent to apply them on the primal or on the dual problem.
+We remark that $\tau$ should not be chosen to be as large as possible in the Douglas--Rachford algorithm or the ADMM: we see in the primal-dual inclusions \eqref{var_inclusioncpa1} and \eqref{var_inclusioncpa2} that the antagonistic values $\tau$ and $1/\tau$ control the primal and dual updates, so there is a tradeoff to achieve in the choice of $\tau$.
+We insist on the fact that the Douglas--Rachford algorithm and the ADMM are primal-dual algorithms: it is equivalent to apply them on the primal or on the dual problem.
 There are only two different algorithms to minimize $\ff+\g$: the one given here, with $\mathrm{prox}_{\ff}$ or $\mathrm{prox}_{\dg{f^*}}$ applied first, and the one obtained by exchanging $\ff$ and $\g$.

 Finally, one can find the following relaxed version of the ADMM in the literature:

 which is proved to converge for $\rho\in \big(0,(\sqrt{5}+1)/2\big)$~\cite{glo84}.
 This is different from the relaxation considered here.
 Both types of relaxation have been unified in an extended setting in \cite{he16}.